Oscypek: Process and varieties

 A similar cheese is made in the Slovak Tatra Mountains under the name oštiepok.
 The cheeses differ in the ratio of their ingredients, the cheesemaking process and the characteristics of the final product.
-Oscypek needs to be made from at least 60% sheep's milk, and must weigh between 600 and 800g and measure between 17 and 23 cm.
+Oscypek needs to be made from at least 60% sheep's milk according to the EU's Protected designation of origin regulations, and must weigh between 600 and 800g and measure between 17 and 23 cm.
 It can only be produced between late April to early October, when the sheep used is fed on fresh mountain grass.

 Oscypek is made using salted sheep's milk, with the addition of cows' or goats' milk strictly regulated by the protected recipe.
 Unpasteurized salted sheep's milk is first turned into cottage cheese, which is then repeatedly rinsed with boiling water and squeezed.
 After this, the mass is pressed into wooden, spindle-shaped forms in decorative shapes.
 The forms are then placed in a brine-filled barrel for a night or two, after which they are placed close to the roof in a special wooden hut and cured in hot smoke for up to 14 days.